Specialism

 Although the development industry is often positioned at odds with the climate crisis, the planning system can and should play a critical role in solving it.

-Alongside the provision of strong ecological protections through designations like areas of outstanding natural beauty and special scientific interest, current planning policy encourages biodiversity improvements where possible on a local and national scale.
+Alongside the provision of strong ecological protections through designations like Areas of Outstanding Natural Beauty and Areas of Special Scientific Interest, current planning policy encourages biodiversity improvements where possible on a local and national scale.

-Do I already need to generate a 10% biodiversity net gain (BNG)?
+How to achieve a 10% biodiversity net gain (BNG)

 How does the biodiversity net gain (BNG) requirement work?

 The new general condition applies to all planning permissions granted in England – of course, with a few significant exceptions.
-We’ll get into these in a bit.
+We’ll get to those shortly.

 But first, how does the condition actually operate?

 Upon the granting of planning approval, the planning condition requires that a biodiversity gain plan be submitted – and approved – by the relevant local planning authority before any development can lawfully begin.
-The biodiversity gain plan must assess the value of natural habitats on-site before development and after development, and ensure that at least a 10% net gain is achieved between the values.
+Upon granting planning approval, the biodiversity gain plan, which assesses the value of natural habitats on-site before and after development and ensures at least a 10% net gain, must be submitted and approved by the relevant local planning authority before any development can lawfully begin.

 We should note that you can resolve the requirement before the condition stage by including the net diversity plan in your planning application.